Blotch3D/Blotch3D/README.md

 Making and using 3D models
 ==========================

-You can use the BlGeometry class to make a variety of objects programmatically.
+You can use the BlGeometry static class to make a variety of objects programmatically.
 See the geometry examples and that class for more information.
 A few primitive models are also included with Blotch3D.
 They can be used as is done in the examples that use them if the